Why use a password generator?

 | ≥ 128 bits | Very strong | Beyond any foreseeable technology |

 The 10^12 guesses/second threshold corresponds to a brute-force attack using modern GPU hardware (graphics card cluster).
-For an online service with rate limiting, actual time would be considerably longer.
+The figures above are average-case: an attacker covers half the search space before landing on the right combination.
+For an online service with rate limiting, the actual time would be considerably longer.

 Password security best practices